myrthereuver/TopicSpecific_Stance_SocialScience/README.md

 #### 'AnnotationGuidelines_SustainabilityArguments.pdf'
 Contains the final codebook with instructions for the crowd annotating the 91 sample data points.

+#### Qualtrics Templates
+The qualtrics templates, which toegether with the data in the HuggingFace repository can be used to re-create the annotation experiments, are provided in the folder "data" under "Qualtrics templates"

 ### (3) `Data (Pre)Processing`
 The 'annotator_agreement' folder contains notebooks that analyze the output of the crowd task and the expert coder task for inter annotator agreement, as well as preprocess it into an annotated dataset.